 Thanksgiving Gave Way to the TV Dinner

-In 1953, Swanson had so much extra turkey leftover from Thanksgiving that they started packaging it in aluminum trays with other sides.
+In 1953, Swanson had so much extra turkey leftover, they started packaging it in aluminum trays with other sides.
 Thus, the TV dinner was created.

 The First Macy’s Thanksgiving Parade

 Macy’s started their holiday parade tradition way back in 1924 to celebrate their expansion and new title as the ‘World’s Largest Store’.
-Back then it was called the Macy’s Christmas Parade, and it featured several live zoo animals loaned from the Central Park Zoo.
+It was called the Macy’s Christmas Parade, and featured several animals loaned from the Central Park Zoo.

 Black Friday Isn’t Just the Busiest Shopping Day of the Year

 For many, Black Friday signifies the busiest shopping day of the year.
-However, a recent study found that plumbing company calls increase by 50% the Friday after Thanksgiving and business increases by 21%.
+However, a recent study found that plumbers are busy too.
+Plumbing calls increase by 50% on Black Friday and business increases by 21%.